ubuntupunk/obisidian-zenquotes/README.md

 - Make sure you have a `README.md` file in the root of your repo.
 - Make a pull request at https://github.com/obsidianmd/obsidian-releases to add your plugin.

-## Installation
+## Installation Instructions

-- Clone the repository
-- Install dependencies using `pnpm`
+1. Download the latest release from the [Releases](https://github.com/ubuntupunk/obsidian-xenquotes/releases) page.
-- Enable the plugin in Obsidian
+2. Place the plugin folder in your Obsidian plugins directory: `YOUR_OBSIDIAN_VAULT/.obsidian/plugins/`.
+3. Open Obsidian and enable the plugin from the settings.

-## Usage
+## Usage Instructions

-- Use the command palette to fetch quotes and configure settings.
+- To fetch a random quote, use the command palette or the ribbon icon.
+- You can customize settings by navigating to the plugin settings in Obsidian.
+- The plugin will automatically fetch and display a random quote along with an inspirational image.

 ## Recent Updates